Frequently Asked Questions (FAQs)

 Supplemental feeding efforts do not target individual manatees.
 Our focus is to support the general group of manatees most affected by the absence of forage in the Indian River Lagoon.
 Any manatees that show obvious signs of distress related to starvation or other causes are the focus for rescue efforts to receive treatment at critical care rehabilitation facilities.

-The supplemental feeding trial was targeted and adaptable depending on the number of animals that showed up at the pilot site and their response to the food provided.
-The daily number of manatees feeding ranged from 25 to 800 animals, but it was not possible to single out specific manatees for feeding or to track how much any specific manatee consumed per day or over the winter season.
+The supplemental feeding trial was targeted and adaptable depending on the number of animals that showed up at the Temporary Field Response Station and their response to the food provided.
+The daily number of manatees observed feeding varied throughout the season and between winters, but it was not possible to single out specific manatees for feeding or to track how much any specific manatee consumed per day or over the winter season.

-The intent of this pilot effort was to start at a small scale to provide a small portion of the daily food needs for a relatively small number of manatees and adapt going forward.
+The intent of this pilot project was to conduct a short-term trial to provide a portion of the daily food needs for a relatively small number of manatees initially and adapt going forward.
 Feeding occurs in a group setting with manatees coming and going throughout.
-It was not possible to single out specific manatees for feeding or to track how much any individual manatee consumed per day or over the winter season.
-The total amount of produce provided to manatees during the 2021/2022 season was 201,727 pounds.
+It was not possible to single out specific manatees or to track how much any individual manatee consumed per day or over the winter season.
+The total amount of produce provided to manatees during the 2021/2022 season was 201,727 pounds and for the 2022-2023 season, the total was 399,339 pounds.

 General Logistics